cupidok/cupidok.github.io/research.md

 A multiscale geographically weighted regression approach.
 Population, Space and Place.

 Cupido, K., Jevtic, P., & Paez, A. (2020).
 Spatial patterns of mortality in the United States: A spatial filtering approach.
-Insurance: Mathematics and Economics, 95, 28-38.
+Insurance: Mathematics and Economics.